Passport and ID Document Verification in Canada

 Common fraud techniques and detection methods

-Identity document fraud in the UK falls into four main categories, each requiring different detection approaches.
-The National Crime Agency reported that identity fraud facilitated an estimated GBP 1.8 billion in criminal activity in 2024.
+Identity document fraud in Canada falls into four main categories, each requiring different detection approaches.
+The RCMP and the Canadian Anti-Fraud Centre (CAFC) report that identity fraud remains a significant threat, with billions of dollars in losses annually.

 Complete counterfeits